Expert medical and surgical care in Thailand

 Everything you need to know before your procedure

-Fourteen to twenty-one days covers pre-operative assessment, surgery, hospital recovery, and follow-up CT angiogram.
-EVAR patients may manage at the shorter end.
-Open repair patients should plan for the full three weeks.
+Plan for 14–21 days.
+This covers your pre-operative assessment and CT angiography, the surgery itself, hospital and recovery time, and a follow-up CT to confirm the graft is sitting securely.
+EVAR patients often manage at the shorter end, while open repair patients should plan for the full three weeks.

 Nick Peplow